jfcloutier/karma_system/ontology.md

 # Ontology

 The working ontology of the Karma project.
 It is processual in kind and deflationary in intent.
+It allows for basal agency and, eventually, basal consciousness.

 ## Being